What is Sport and

 |

 You are highly encouraged to read your potential supervisor’s website to learn about his/her areas of research.
-You should then email your potential supervisor and arrange a telephone or personal meeting with him/her.
-Contact information:
+You should then email your potential supervisor and indicate your interest in the program.

 |